jamesray1/trinkler.software/projects.md

 The burning of the Library of Alexandria, including the incalculable loss of ancient works, has become a symbol of the irretrievable loss of public knowledge.

-The Trinkler Github repository [Alexandira](https://github.com/Trinkler/alexandria) is an attempt to rebuild a digital library for everything blockchain related.
+The Trinkler Github repository [Alexandira](https://github.com/Trinkler/alexandria) is an attempt to rebuild a digital version of this library for everything blockchain related.

 ### Contribute